New Zealand cricket team in England in 1994: 2nd Test

-Third Test (30 June - 5 July)
+3rd Test

 Prior to the Third Test there was considerable debate in the English press about whether Robin Smith and Graeme Hick should retain their places in the England side after their recent failures, and vocal support for the inclusion of Graham Thorpe.
 However, the only change to the team saw Darren Gough make his Test debut in place of Paul Taylor.
 The visitors also made one change, Mark Greatbatch returning to the side to open the innings in place of Blair Pocock.

 Atherton won the toss and chose to bat, a decision that his fellow top order batsmen made a mockery of as they collapsed around him to the seam of Nash and Owens.
 From 104/4 though, White (42) provided his captain with some support, and although 199/4 at the close of the first day wasn't a great score, it showed Atherton's character.
 Unbeaten on 96 overnight, he quickly moved to his century, but almost immediately lost White to Owens.
 When Atherton was finally dismissed for 111, and Rhodes followed him soon after, England's total (235/7) looked anaemic, but some solid late-order hitting from Gough (65) and DeFreitas (69) sent the New Zealand fielders scurrying to all parts of the ground, and they added a superb 130 before DeFreitas missed a straight one from Owens.